 Abortion & Termination of Pregnancy

-Abortion or termination of pregnancy can be carried out surgically and by using medication (depending how many weeks pregnant you are or on the services offered in your area) to remove the pregnancy tissue.
-For more details see ‘Choosing a method of abortion’
+Abortion or termination of pregnancy can be carried out either surgically or with medication (depending how many weeks pregnant you are and/or the services offered in your area).

 Abortion law in Aotearoa New Zealand

 An abortion in New Zealand is only legal if, during the first 20 weeks of pregnancy, two certifying consultants agree that one of four conditions has been met:

 ➜ Potential physical or mental harm to the woman